nomcomm/IndependentStudy_NolanJahn/brain_segmentation/Segmentation.md

 ### Instillation of FreeSurfer
 After downloading the software package, open the Terminal window on your computer.
-The first step is to set to define the home enviroment for FreeSurfer, the code below is for the Terminal for Macs.
+The first step is to define the home enviroment for FreeSurfer, the code below is what needs to be entered in the Terminal for Macs.

 ```
 $> export FREESURFER_HOME=/Applications/freesurfer